-Claire studied autism, childhood and psychology at The Open University and has o 20 years experience caring for children with special needs.
+Claire studied autism, childhood and psychology at The Open University and has 20 years experience caring for children with special needs.

 What are Specific Learning Difficulties?